worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 And the manuscript was extraordinary.

-"The Triangulation Protocol: Evidence for Bidirectional Communication and Relational Measurement in the Voyager Mission, 1977-2018" by Sarah Chen.
+"The Triangulation Protocol: Evidence for Bidirectional Communication and Relational Measurement in the Voyager Mission, 1977-2018" by Liv Chen.

 Amanda read it twice.
 Then a third time.
 Then she started checking the evidence.
 The trajectories, the frequencies, the data bursts.
 Everything Chen had documented.